mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Diffraction.rst

   specified in the same manner as in the Energy Transfer tab on Indirect Data Reduction.

+Use Container
+  This option allows the subtraction of a run for an empty container run.

 Spectra Min & Spectra Max
   Specify the range of spectra to use in the reduction, the default values of this are set based on the instrument and reflection selected.
+Note that these options will be disabled when using OSIRIS in diffonly mode, in which case the entire spectra range will be used.

 Plot Type
   Specify the type of plot to be created when the reduction is complete, either